-2.2.
-General Aspects about Genetic Code
+2 General aspects about Genetic code

 There are 4 nitrogenous bases used in making a strand of DNA.
 These are adenine (A), thymine (T), cytosine (C) and guanine (G).
 These 4 bases (A, T, C and G) are used in a similar way to the letters of an alphabet.
-The sequence of these DNA bases will code specific genetic information [8].
+The sequence of these DNA bases will code specific genetic information [7].

-In our previous work we used a onetime pad, symmetric key cryptosystem [13], [14], [15].
+In our previous work we used a one-time pad, symmetric key cryptosystem [19].
 In the OTP algorithm, each key is used just once, hence the name of OTP.
 The encryption process uses a large non-repeating set of truly random key letters.
 Each pad is used exactly once, for exactly one message.
 The sender encrypts the message and then destroys the used pad.
-As it is a kev cryptosystem, symmetric receiver has an identical pad and uses it for decryption.
+As it is a symmetric key cryptosystem, the receiver has an identical pad and uses it for decryption.
 The receiver destroys the corresponding pad after decrypting the message.
 New message means new key letters.
 A cipher text message is equally likely to correspond to any possible plaintext message.
 Cryptosystems which use a secret random OTP are known to be perfectly secure.